AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 To ensure that the catalog export is running correctly:

 - Confirm that cron jobs are running.
-- Verify the indexers are running.
+- Verify that the indexers are running.
 - Ensure that the `Catalog Attributes Feed, Product Feed, Product Overrides Feed`, and `Product Variant Feed` indexers are set to "Update by Schedule".

 The initial sync could take from a few minutes to hours depending on the catalog size.
 After the initial sync, the Catalog exports product data from the Commerce server to Commerce services on an ongoing basis to keep the services up to date.